NodeSecure/report/README.md

 The theme can be either `dark` or `light`.
 Themes are editable in *public/css/themes* (feel free to PR new themes if you want).

-> All D3 scale-chromatic can be found [here](https://github.com/d3/d3-scale-chromatic/blob/master/README.md).
+> All D3 scale-chromatic for charts can be found [here](https://github.com/d3/d3-scale-chromatic/blob/master/README.md).

 ## Dependencies